 Due Dates (Anticipated): October 2026 | April 2027

-Funding Amounts: Placement of a native Japanese Language Assistant Teacher at a U.S. K-12 school for up to two years; no direct funding to host institution.
+Funding Amounts: Placement of a native Japanese Language Assistant Teacher at a U.S. K-12 institution for up to two years; support includes salary, travel, and training costs.

-Summary: Brings native Japanese Language Assistant Teachers to U.S. K-12 schools to enhance Japanese language programs and support teacher development.
+Summary: Brings native Japanese assistant teachers to U.S. K-12 schools to strengthen Japanese language programs and foster future educators.

-The Japanese Language Education Assistant Program (JLEAP) is administered by the Japan Foundation, Los Angeles, and aims to strengthen Japanese language education in U.S. K-12 schools by placing native Japanese Language Assistant Teachers (ATs) for up to two years.
-The program is designed to provide students and schools with direct access to native speakers, enrich language instruction, and nurture a new generation of qualified Japanese language teachers by facilitating cultural exchange and pedagogical collaboration.
+The Japanese Language Education Assistant Program (JLEAP) is designed to enhance Japanese language education in U.S. K-12 schools by placing native Japanese Language Assistant Teachers (ATs) at host institutions for up to two years.
+The program aims to strengthen Japanese language programs, provide cultural enrichment, and nurture the next generation of qualified Japanese language educators.
+ATs support classroom teaching, help develop curriculum, and engage students in language and cultural activities, thereby improving the quality and sustainability of Japanese language instruction.